mgatogoh/Lovtiti-Agro-Mart-/README.md

 **Lovtiti Agro Mart** is a decentralized marketplace connecting African farmers—crop growers, livestock keepers, aquaculture experts—with buyers using Hedera blockchain.
 Our mission is to eliminate middlemen, ensure fair pricing, and build trust through traceable transactions.

+## 🌍 Project Vision
+**Lovitti Agro Mart** is a decentralized agricultural marketplace built to empower African farmers, livestock keepers, and agro vendors by eliminating middlemen and ensuring fair pricing.
+Using blockchain technology and the HARAR framework—History, Availability, Reviews, Authentication, and Real-time updates—Lovitti delivers transparency and trust in every transaction.
+Powered by HBAR on Hedera Hashgraph, the platform enables secure, low-cost micro-payments and smart contract execution.
+From farm to market, Lovitti Agro Mart is redefining how agriculture connects across Africa.

 ## 🚀 Features
 - Farmer identity verification
 - Produce traceability